jwoodcock/CurlBack/README.md

 setHeader($name, $value)
 <pre>
 The $name will be the name of the header while $value is the value of that header.
+You can also just provide an array of headers in the name field to add bulk, just leave the value field empty.
 </pre>

 removeHeader($num)